survived/rand_dev/README.md

 Having reproducible tests helps debugging problems that have probabilistic nature.
 This library provides a random numbers generator `DevRng` compatible with [`rand`] crate (it implements `Rng`, `RngCore`, `SeedableRng` traits).
-When generator is constructed, its seed is printed to stdout.
+When generator is constructed, its seed is printed to stderr.
 You can override a seed by setting `RUST_TESTS_SEED` env variable.
 Same seed leads to same randomness generated across all platforms.